IanChen-ML/Github_csv_Scraper/README.md

 # Github_csv_Scraper
-This python file is for scraping csv file from Github.
+This python file is for scraping csv files from Github.

 How to use it?

-There are three variables that you need to assign your own value, they are my_url, target_path and content.
+There are three variables that you need to assign your own values, they are my_url, target_path and content.

 1. Assign the address of the page that stores all the csv to my_url.

-2. Assign the path you want to store all the CSV files to target_path.
+2. Assign the path you want to store the CSV files to target_path.

 3. Assign the link of raw data that does not include the file name(XXX.csv) to content.